dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

-this allows/disallows the entity from moving in that direction -4/21/20 Added myVariables to entity with add and get methods -4/22/20 Added ``getEntityID`` to give the variable value mapped to entity variable "ID"
+this allows/disallows the entity from moving in that direction -4/21/20 Added myVariables to entity with add and get methods -4/22/20 Added ``getEntityID`` to give the variable value mapped to entity variable "ID" -4/22/20 Added method to get a map of all an entity's variables.
 ### Level
 - Added ``removeEntity`` so that the game can remove destroyed entities.
 The alternative would be internal 'garbage collection' inside level, but that would also require